4 Examples of How Creative People Use Chatbots

 Users can literally scan anything from human faces to clothing to any kind of photos and find products in the closest color that Sephora has to offer.
 This innovation represents how demanding and complex consumers nowadays have become.
 And businesses have to make the most of technologies in their own way in order to meet those expectations.

-National Geographic – one of the biggest names in media today, has chosen to utilize a chatbot to engage their 46 million followers on Facebook.
+National Geographic – one of the biggest names in media, has chosen to utilize a chatbot to engage their 46 million followers on Facebook.

 However, instead of regular marketing messages, they opted for a rather amusing yet down-to-earth approach.
 What the chatbot does is that it will send trivia quizzes to their subscribers every single day if they choose to start the game.
-People will be asked 3 questions every day on the topics that they select at the beginning of the game.
+People will have to answer 3 questions every day on the topics that they select at the beginning of the game.
 If users fail to give a correct answer, the chatbot will give out the right answer and provide more knowledge on the topic.
-Thus, for people who are interested, it’s a small learning session every day with the chatbot.
+Thus, for people who are keen on, it’s a small learning session every day with the chatbot.

 All 4 of the organizations mentioned above have found their own unique ways to implement chatbots.
 If you’ve read till here, do you happen to notice what these chatbots have in common?

-With the exception of Insomnobot3000, which the idea is better than the execution, all of the chatbots mentioned start with a simple solution and then grow into more complex versions of themselves.
+With the exception of Insomnobot3000, all of the chatbots mentioned start with a simple solution.
+Then they grow into more complex versions of themselves.

 What if you also want to build a chatbot with such power?